bebru/MPH_Hausarbeiten/Social_Science_Methods/grammar_check.md

 title: "Cost saving in managed care plans, from the physician's perspective"
 author: "Beat Brüngger"
 date: "11 Nov.
 2016"
-output: pdf_document
+output: word_document
 classoption: a4paper
 documentclass: article
 email: beat.bruengger@gmx.ch
-header-includes:
-- \usepackage{fancyhdr}
-- \pagestyle{fancy}
-- \fancyhead{}
-- \renewcommand{\headrulewidth}{0pt}
-- \fancyfoot[C]{Cost saving in managed care plans, from the physicians perspective}
-- \fancyfoot[LE,RO]{\thepage}
 csl: international-journal-of-public-health.csl
-subtitle: Research proposal for a master's thesis
+subtitle: How do general practitioners interpret their role as gatekeepers in managed care plans?
 bibliography: bebru.bib
 ---

 # Introduction

 Managed care plans can be seen as a reaction to market failures in health care systems, e.g. supplier-induced demand in fee-for-service reimbursement systems [@shmueli_managed_2015].
-They emerged in the United States in the 1980s.
-Ten years later, with growing pressure due to reforms, they were introduced in Europe as well.
+They emerged in the United States in the 1980s, and 10 years later, with growing pressure due to reforms, in Europe.
 In Switzerland insurers are allowed to offer managed care plans with a limited choice of providers since 1990.
 Around 62% of the population were enrolled in a restricted contract in the year 2014, 24% chose a plan involving a Health Maintenance Organization (HMO).

-The cost containing effect of managed care plans in Switzerland was shown in observational studies. @reich_empirical_2012 report differentiated results of a so called selection effect (costs are lower because the health of the population in the managed care plan is better than in unrestricted plans) and the desired efficiency effect (the population in the managed care  plan is treated more efficiently).
+The cost containing effect of managed care plans in Switzerland was shown in observational studies. @reich_empirical_2012 report differentiated results of a so called selection effect (costs are lower because the health of the population in the managed care plan is better than in unrestricted plans) and an efficiency effect (the population in the managed care  plan is treated more efficiently).
 In contracted capitated models, where a medical network is incentivized to meet budget goals, 21.2% cost savings could be measured (compared to the standard model without any restrictions).

-In a most recent study, by observing people over the course of ten years, @kauer_long-term_2016 showed that cost savings in managed care plans are both substantial and sustainable.
+In a most recent study, by observing people over the course of 10 years, @kauer_long-term_2016 showed that cost savings in managed care plans are both substantial and sustainable.
 A suspected under-provision of care according to the financial incentives, could not be observed.

 However, little is known about the reasons for the measured cost containment.
 Evidence from empirical studies shows, that cost saving can be attributed to lower costs from specialists and medication, and a lower probability of an inpatient treatment [@trottmann_supply-side_2012].
 In their literature review, @berchtold_evidenz_2006 can find cost savings as a result of lower costs per consultation and a lower application of instrument-based medicine, as well as lower number of consultations and referrals.